cd../blog

 • Dividend declarations and policy changes

-The Quiet Types: Sectors Where 8‑Ks Actually Mean Something
+The Quiet Sectors (Where 8-Ks Actually Mean Something)

-On the other end, you have industries that are structurally more “boring” from an 8‑K perspective.
+On the other end, you have industries that are structurally boring from an 8-K perspective.
+That's actually useful information.

 Consumer Staples: Steady and Predictable

-Think Procter & Gamble, Coca‑Cola, Nestlé—not high‑drama names in normal times.
+Think Procter & Gamble, Coca-Cola, Nestlé.
+Not high-drama names.

 Their business models are about scale, distribution, and brand.
-They don’t do huge, frequent acquisitions.
-They don’t usually rely on breakthrough events to move the needle.
-As a result, their 8‑Ks tend to cluster around:
+They don't do huge, frequent acquisitions.
+They don't rely on breakthrough events.
+Their 8-Ks tend to cluster around:

 • Quarterly earnings